 Hooray!
 I finally get to reveal a pattern that I’ve done!
 I did so many during the second half of last year, but it is usually 9 months or longer from the beginning of the publishing process to the end of it.
 So, I made this last fall I think, and here it is!

-A few years ago when I had just begun designing crochet patterns I was constantly looking at clothing that people were wearing and thinking, “now how can I translate that into crochet?”
+A few years ago when I had just begun designing crochet patterns I was constantly looking at clothing that people were wearing and thinking, “how can I translate that into crochet?”
 A friend of mine happened to be wearing a wool plaid skirt that was grey, pink, and white one day at church.
 I contemplated plaid crochet and then a few days later, made a plaid swatch.
 That swatch was done with an intarsia approach instead of with the surface crochet.
-The surface crochet idea came when making the swatch for this skirt.
+The surface crochet (See a video to learn this technique.
+Click here!) idea came when making the swatch for this skirt.
 I knew then that someday I wanted to do a crocheted plaid skirt.
 So, when the call for submissions came out for this issue and asked for skirts, I knew that one of my submissions would be plaid!

 This skirt is made in Brown Sheep Cotton Fleece — a cotton/wool blend.
 It is made from the top-down, so you can customize the length to your liking.
 The horizontal stripes are worked into the fabric as you stitch it; the vertical stripes are made with surface crochet after the skirt is made.
 It is difficult to tell from this picture, but the stripes are both pink and orange.

 Not sure how surface crochet is done?
 See my video tutorial by clicking here!